clarkgrubb/data-tools/doc/TOUR.md

 ## highlighting

 When inspecting files at the command line, `grep` and `less` are invaluable.
 Their man pages reward careful study.
-An interesting feature of `grep` is the ability to hightlight the search pattern in red:
+`grep` can highlight the search pattern in red:

     $ grep --color=always root /etc/passwd